ASarram/ASarram-CS32FP/README.md

 Generative AI (specifically Claude) was used in the following ways, which are explicitly flagged and explained via script commments:
 * download_from_youtube() in main.py: AI assistance was used to write the yt-dlp command structure and --print after_move: filepath flag to capture output path
 * Confidence scoring in matching.py: idea of normalization of weights and implementation of exponential decay scoring was written with AI assistance
-* z-score capping in matching.py: idea of capping z-score to avoid having single outliers dominate results
+* z-score capping in matching.py: idea of capping z-score to avoid having single outliers dominate results was written with AI assistance